 Hartford HealthCare is participating in a pioneering research initiative to use artificial intelligence technology to help pathologists with cancer diagnosis and to improve patient care

-HARTFORD, CT – Ibex Medical Analytics, a pioneer in artificial intelligence (AI)-powered cancer diagnostics, and Hartford HealthCare, a comprehensive and integrated healthcare system with more than 400 locations serving more than 17,000 people daily, announce a clinical research study involving Ibex’s Galen™ Breast, an AI solution helping physicians deliver high-quality diagnosis and improved care for breast cancer patients.
+HARTFORD, CT – Ibex Medical Analytics, a pioneer in artificial intelligence (AI)-powered cancer diagnostics, and Hartford HealthCare, a comprehensive and integrated healthcare system with more than 400 locations serving more than 17,000 people daily, announce a clinical research study involving Ibex’s breast solution helping physicians deliver high-quality diagnosis and improved care for breast cancer patients.

-The research will review the clinical performance of the Galen Breast algorithm in a retrospective study, and evaluate use of the Galen Breast second read application and digital workflow in live clinical use at Hartford HealthCare.
+The research will review the clinical performance of the breast algorithm in a retrospective study, and evaluate use of the second read application and digital workflow in live clinical use at Hartford HealthCare.

 Breast cancer is the most common malignant disease in women worldwide.
 There are more than two million new cases each year globally, and approximately one in eight American women is expected to develop invasive breast cancer over the course of her lifetime.
 As such, accurate and timely diagnosis is key to guiding treatment decisions and improving survival rates.

 Over the last several years, an increase in the number of cancer cases has coincided with rapid advances in personalized medicine.
 As a result, growing workloads have been imposed on pathology labs and health systems like Hartford HealthCare, emphasizing the need for complementary clinical decision-support tools to help pathologists more rapidly and accurately detect cancer.